Grey-Whitt/hospital-database-manager/README.md

 I want to be able to see information about the doctors*

 *AS A DOCTOR,\
+I want to be able to log in,\
-I want to see, edit, and delete patient,\
+I want to see, edit, and delete patients,\
-I want to see and delete visit records (past and upcoming),\
+I want to see and delete visit records for all patients (past and upcoming),\
-I want to update my contact/about information*
+I want to update doctor contact/about information*

 *AS A PATIENT,\
 I want to be able to create a patient account,\
+I want to be able to log in to my account,\
 I want to see my visits (upcoming and past)*